-Though he was convicted of two murders, experts to believe there could be more to the story.
+Though Wayne Williams was convicted of two murders, experts to believe there could be much more to the story.

 Wayne Williams has spent most of his life behind bars in Georgia.
 He was arrested in 1981 for the killings of two men in Atlanta, but his gruesome trail of death may have been much longer and wider than just a couple of victims.

 Williams was an aspiring freelance photographer in 1981.
 Then, a late-night splashing sound in the Chattahoochee River changed his life and the life of Atlanta citizens forever.